chenliziyan/Tank-War/README.md

 ## Setup Instructions

 1.  **Open file:** Unzip and open the folder Tank-War in an IDE.
-2.  **Open Terminal:** Use VScode and open terminal while the folder is opened will automatically navigate.
+* **Important:** Sometimes, unzipping might create an extra parent folder.
+For example, you might end up with `Tank-War/Tank-War/` instead of just `Tank-War/`.
+Ensure you proceed to the next step *inside* the folder that **directly contains** the `main.py`, `sprites.py`, `resources/` etc. files.
-3.  **Navigate to Project Directory:**  If you are using Terminal or Powershell, use the `cd` command to change into the project folder you just extracted.
+3.  **Navigate to Project Directory:**  If you are using VScode, just open terminal inside VScode and it will automatically navigate.
+If you are using Terminal or Powershell, use the `cd` command to change into the project folder you just extracted.
 For example:
     ```bash
-    cd path/to/your/TankWar_csproject
+    cd path/to/your/Tank-War
     ```
-    (Replace `path/to/your/TankWar_csproject` with the actual path to the folder).
+    (Replace `path/to/your/Tank-War` with the actual path to the folder).
 4.  **Virtual Environment (optional):** Run:
 	```bash
 	python -m venv .venv